 "By turns witty and dark, extravagant and savage."

 "What a clever, mercurial, metaphorical, topsy-turvy book of imaginings Tales the Devil Told Me is.
 By subverting our notions of notorious villains, Jen Fawkes has conjured a magic talking mirror whose words reveal our collective humanity and vulnerability.
 This is a marvel of storytelling filled with delicious surprises."

 "Another remarkable book from one of our most talented short fiction writers."

 – Largehearted Boy

 Jen Fawkes's debut book, Mannequin and Wife (LSU Press) was a 2020 Shirley Jackson Award Nominee, won two 2020 Foreword INDIES (Gold in Short Stories/Honorable Mention in Literary Fiction), and was named one of Largehearted Boy’s Favorite Short Story Collections of 2020.
 Her second book, Tales the Devil Told Me (Press 53), won the 2021 Foreword INDIES Silver medal in Short Stories and is a current finalist for the 2022 World Fantasy Award for Best Collection.
 Her work has appeared in One Story, Lit Hub, Crazyhorse, The Iowa Review, Best Small Fictions 2020, and many others, and has won numerous fiction prizes, from The Pinch, Salamander, Washington Square Review, and others.
-The recipient of the 2021 Porter Fund Literary Prize, she lives in Little Rock, Arkansas, with her husband and two cats named Tessio and Clemenza.
+The recipient of the 2021 Porter Fund Literary Prize, she lives in Little Rock, Arkansas, with her husband and two kittens named Tessio and Clemenza.

 Jersey Devil Press